Hoping to avoid road trip mistakes on your next trip?

 That’s fine.
 Let’s just go before there’s traffic and try to drive as far as we can.

 Have you ever made a decision you wish you could take back?
 Fast forward 15 hours.
 We’re in Des Moines, Iowa checked into a Sheraton I booked from the road.
-I’m near passing out from hunger, desperately searching for the room service menu.
+I’m nearly passing out from hunger, desperately searching for the room service menu in the hotel room.

 What arrives 20 minutes later is a barrage of food like none the late-night kitchen at the Sheraton in Des Moines has ever seen before.
 We leave in our wake scattered empty dishes on trays that look as if they were mauled by piranha feeding in the Amazon.
 The not empty pizza box leaves with us in the morning.